Crimson-backed Tanager

 Sightings on EverydayEarth

-A male Crimson-backed Tanager is perched on a mossy branch overlooking a tray of sliced oranges.
-The bird remains alert, turning its head to survey the surroundings before making a small hop further along the branch.
+A female Crimson-backed Tanager is perched on a mossy branch overlooking a tray filled with fruit.
+The bird appears alert, turning its head to scan the surroundings in the lush tropical environment.

 Geographic range